moj-analytical-services/dmet-cfe/investigations/git_long_living_branches/README.md

 ## What is Trunk Based Development?

-- **Goal** - perform small incremental updates to minimise merge conflicts, and streamline the dev pipeline.
+- **Goal** - perform small incremental updates to minimize merge conflicts, and streamline the dev pipeline.

 - Developers collaborate frequently on a single shared branch: "**trunk**" or "**main**".